-What side effects are considered emergencies?
+What side effects should I treat as an emergency?
 What should I do if I experience an urgent side effect?

-Who do I contact if I have questions about specifci side effects?
+Who do I contact if I have questions about specific side effects?

 How can I reach them during regular business hours?
 After hours?

 Are there any support groups you can recommend to help cope with the fear of side effects?

 Are there other ways I can cope with my fears about the effects of treatment?